 Photo by Andrea Gómez

-- Fabric (must be at least 4 in. wider than your window)
+- Decorator fabric, at least 4 inches wider than the window